vuepress-theme-hope/vuepress-theme-hope/docs/blog2/src/guide.md

 ## Collecting Articles and Generating Info

-To get started, the plugins will pick those pages which neeeds to be tricted as articles.
+To get started, the plugins will pick those pages which need to be treated as articles.
 This is only the first step to drop those pages you don’t want.

 ::: note

-By default, all the pages generated from Markdown files but not homepage will be included as articles.
+By default, all the pages generated from Markdown files apart from homepage are included as articles.

 :::